carols10cents/keep-ruby-weird-revue/script.md

 So let's talk about the underwhelming part of this-- some techniques for doing this.
 The key is to take what we already know.
 So we isolate ourselves from 3rd party APIs, it's a standard design technique, and then we let our tests get like this.
 So ask yourselves why your tests take 20 seconds to start up-- and there's one culprit, rails.
 So why not take the idea of isolation, and go one step further.
 What's the biggest 3rd party thing that I'm dependent on?
 Rails!

+# Sandi

+1:43 - i'm here today to tell your future :)

+25:30 - your fortune

+27:45 - first programming job

+31:00 - still morning in our community

+33:15 - habitat for humanity's volunteer mgmt software sucks

+34:30 - wind at our backs